 In 1976, Hal graduated from California State University in Long Beach with a Bachelor of Arts degree in Journalism.
 Though he opted for a career in music rather than writing professionally, he has put the degree to good use almost from the start.
 During the 1970s Hal wrote reviews and articles for the Jazzologist, (Kerrville, Texas) and wrote his first liner notes for George Buck’s Jazzology and GHB record labels.
 Next, he became a regular contributor to the Mississippi Rag (Minneapolis) and began to write liner notes for Bob Erdos’ Stomp Off label.
-Below is a sample of Hal’s liner note-writing, from the CD “Ragtime – New Orleans Style, vol. 2” on the Big Al label:

-Recently, Hal wrote biographies of jazz musicians who were active in the Bay Area during the Great Traditional Jazz Revival, plus articles concerning the Revival itself, By Area nightclubs and other subjects for the San Francisco Traditional Jazz Foundation Collection, as part of the Charles N. Huggins Project — hosted by the Stanford Libraries.
-Here is an excerpt from his article on drummer Bill Dart:
+In the 1990s, Hal was a contributing writer for the San Francisco Traditional Jazz Foundation’s Frisco Cricket and contributed liner notes for several CDs produced by the Foundation.
+He also wrote biographies of jazz musicians who were active in the Bay Area during the Great Traditional Jazz Revival, plus articles concerning the Revival itself, Bay Area nightclubs and other subjects for the San Francisco Traditional Jazz Foundation Collection, as part of the Charles N. Huggins Project — hosted by the Stanford Libraries. https://exhibits.stanford.edu/sftjf/feature/the-great-jazz-revival

 From 1997 – 2022, Hal wrote numerous biographies of famous (and not-so-famous) jazz and swing musicians for the Jazz Rambler, published by America’s Finest City Dixieland Jazz Society.